 RESULTS: Both PRP and Prolotherapy treatments resulted in greater improvement in pain and ankle functions at follow-up periods extending to 1 year and there was no difference between the groups for the outcomes at follow-up periods.
 Excellent or good outcomes were reported by 88.8% of the patients in Prolotherapy group and 90.9% of the patients in PRP group.

-Stem Cell Therapy for ankle osteoarthritis
+Stem Cell Therapy Injections for ankle pain

 I have a more comprehensive article on this site Stem Cell therapy and alternatives to ankle fusion and ankle replacement surgery.